mozilla/addons-server/docs/topics/install-olympia/advanced-installation.rst

 See the :doc:`./celery` page for installation instructions.
 The :ref:`example settings <example-settings>` set ``CELERY_ALWAYS_EAGER = True``.
-If you're setting up Rabbit and want to use ``celeryd``, make sure you remove that line from your ``local_settings.py``.
+If you're setting up Rabbit and want to use ``celery``, make sure you remove that line from your ``local_settings.py``.